DionneMaguire/dionnes_wines/README.md

 ![add wine](/documentation/images/add-wine.png)

-The fields that are required have an astericks.
+The fields that are required have an asterick.
 The store owner can either cancel out of the page or fill in the form and add wine.
 The category is a drop down box so we can only pick from the categories in the database.
 When the form is filled in and add wine clicked, the store owner will get a message to say the wine has been successfully added and they are returned to the wine detail page of the wine just added.
 If an image is not selected then a stock image is added to the wine.

 When logged in as store owner /superuser, when they view the wine list page or the wine details page there is an option to edit or delete each wine.
 There is added security to ensure that only the store owner can do these operations and people can not access them through the urls.